 Day 2: Hit the Slopes

 Get your fill of a hearty breakfast then head to the ski slopes before the lifts start turning at 9:00am.
 To save a few bucks on lift tickets, look in to pre-buying your day passes online from Sun Valley Resort.
 They offer up to 20% off for pre-purchased tickets.
-For those folks with Epic passes, Sun Valley has you covered.
+For those folks with Ikon and Mountain Collective, Sun Valley has you covered.
 Enjoy up to 7 days of skiing for free on this pass.
 It’s also worth keeping an eye on the Deals & Specials page for regularly updated offerings.
 Also check out our Sun Valley ski vacation page for the most up to date info on skiing and snowboarding.